-Figure 4.27.
-Temperature along A-2
+Figure 4.30.
+Temperature along D-2

-As it can be noticed from the above Figures the new radiant model does not show any significant improvement in predicting the temperature distribution in the room.
+As it can be noticed from the above Figures the new radiant model does not show any significant improvement in predicting the temperature distribution in the room .
 It seems that the two different radiant models give similar results and tendencies of temperatures along the columns.
 Therefore, the different slot distribution of the radiant model does not improve its performance in predicting the temperature distribution in the room.
 The porous model has a more accurate prediction of temperatures in the room than any of the radiant models and its use is necessary for accurate results in future studies.

 The Figures from 4.31 to 4.34 present the performance of the new radiant model regarding the airflow distribution in the room.
-Also, in the Figures below x-axis represents the velocity magnitude and y-axis represents the measured height.